graphitemaster/neothyne/docs/STYLE.md

 initialized in the initializer-list, then it should be initialized in the body of the constructor.

+## Implicit conversions

 The use of the `explicit` keyword for class constructors is encouraged whenever appropriate.

+## Delegating and Inheriting Constructors

 Use delegating and inheriting constructors when they reduce code duplication.

+### Pros
+* Reduce verbosity and boilerplate, which can improve readability.
+* Familiar to people with a Java background.

+### Cons
+* Can approximate the behavior using helper functions.
+* May be confusing if a derived class introduces new member variables, since the base class constructor doesn't know about them.

+### Decision
+Use delegating and inheriting constructors when they reduce boilerplate and improve readability.
+Be careful about inheriting constructors when your derived class has new member variables.
+Inheriting constructors may still be appropriate in that case if you can use in-class member initialization for the derived class's member variables.

+## Structs vs. Classes
 Never use the `class` keyword, always use `struct`.
 The former is private by default which is wrong as private members should always be at the bottom of the class definition.

+## Access Qualifiers
 The use of `private:`, `public:` and `protected:` is encouraged but not required, if how ever it is used, accessor functions should not be prefixed with "get", but mutator functions should.
 An example is provided below.